 Tobacco Addiction Treatment

-Another class, Freedom From Smoking, is also available for those who are ready to quit.
-There is a cost for this class.
-This is a seven week program.
-To sign-up call Cyndi Powers at (231) 672-3211 or
+Freedom from Smoking is available for those who are ready to quit.
+This is a four week program.
+To sign-up call (231) 672-3211.

 Tobacco Cessation Treatment: What's Covered?